pabloariasal/pabloariasal.github.io/_drafts/git_worktrees.md

 Now you have two options:

-1. Commit all the (unfinished) current changes and switch to the `master` branch
+1. Commit all the (unfinished) current changes to the feature branch and switch to the `master` branch
 1. Stash your changes, switch to `master` and then apply the changes again when done.

 Both options are annoying, specially if you work on many different branches at the same time daily.

-With git worktrees this becomes a lot easier: just create a new worktree with the hotfix branch!
-You can switch to the new folder, do all the fixes there.
-You have now two folders, one for each branch.
+With git worktrees this becomes a lot easier: just create a new worktree for the hotfix branch!
+All the fixes are done in a new folder and the current work remains untouched.

-After you are done with the hotfix, remove the worktree and continue working on the new feature, the work you were doing will be intact.
+After you are done with the hotfix, remove the worktree and continue working right were you left off, the work you were doing will be intact.

 ## Detached Worktree - Managing dotfiles

-By using bare repos and git worktrees you can separate the contents of the repo from the metadata itself.
-This means that the files can be in a folder, but the metadata in another one.
+Bare repos and worktrees separate the contents of the repo from its metadata.
 This can be very useful for managing dotfiles.

-If you are like me, you probably store all your configuration files in a git repo (we spent too many hours configuring our systems for these files to be lost).
+If you are like me, you probably store all your configuration files in a git repo (we spent too many hours configuring our systems for these files to get lost).
+The problem is that the dotfiles must be placed inside the home folder, which kinda forces you to make you home folder a git repo, which something you probably don't want.

-The problem is that the dotfiles must be placed inside the home folder, something like `~/.config/my_config.conf`.
 So how can we solve this?
-One can for example initialize a git repo inside of the home folder, but this causes countless issues.
-Many people use [GNU Stow](https://www.gnu.org/software/stow/) to symlink files from the dotfiles repo to the home folder.

-There is another way to manage your dotfiles:
+Many people use [GNU Stow](https://www.gnu.org/software/stow/) to symlink files from the dotfiles repo to the home folder, but there is another way:

 1. Clone your dotfiles repo as bare somewhere in the filesystem
 2. Checkout the worktree in your home folder